 As mentioned before, we evaluate proposed method indirectly by recommendation of items for user to visit within the actual session.
 We compare results of 3 different methods for behavioral patterns identification.
 First method generates recommendations using global patterns only (GL), second identify patterns specific for groups of users with similar behavior (GR) while third, our proposed method, combines previous two into new hybrid method (GG).

 Recommendation results are compared based on precision metric.
 The recommendation is generated and evaluated for every session S from used datasets.
-The session is divided into training window A (its length is equal to input parameter ews) and testing window B. Let number of recommended items be N, and set of recommended items R. We compute precision as
+The session is divided into training window A (its length is equal to input parameter ews) and testing window B. Let set of recommended items be R. We compute precision as